 Main page

 We described a fully feasible Tesla pickup business model.
 However, currently, Tesla has not activated the Tesla Network and the Master Plan, Part Deux by Elon Musk is betting entirely on driverless autonomy and robo-taxis.
 There is yet not an App where you can rent by the hour, with the system of hefty fee for delay that is central to a rental without autonomy.
 However there do exist renting system where all Tesla vehicles, including Model 3 and Model X, can be profitably rented, such as Turo and Getaround.

-The Tesla pickup is just being launched, and deliveries will require many months, so the business model envisaged in this short paper can be applied rather to other vehicles, highly preferably electric.
+The Tesla pickup was just being launched when this article was laid done and deliveries have required several years, so the business model envisaged in this short paper can be applied rather to other vehicles, highly preferably electric.
 However, all these aspects, including an App that might be first produced as mock-up and later as true application, simply require activation and investment.

+Main page